motherjones/simple-slider/README.md

 The `source` column is for *MoJo staffers* when bulletproofing our data and tracking the origin of each row's data.
 You're welcome to adopt this practice.

-Once you've got the data formatted properly, you're almost done.
+Once you've got the data formatted properly.
+Now you're ready to stage the slider.

+## Staging the inline-slider (for MoJo staff only)

+*MoJo staffers:* When you're done, upload to s3 and embed in the shell [(how to)](https://github.com/motherjones/story-tools#starting-a-new-project).

-## Optional: using JSON to feed your slider
+## Use JSON instead (optional)

-If you don't want a Google spreadsheet to power your slider, you can instead use JSON directly.
-Here's an example:
+If your prefer, you can store your slider data in a JSON file instead of a Google spreadsheet.
+Simply model your JSON after this example:

 ```